jooby-project/jooby/md/spec.md

 We don't need that for ```mvc routes``` because all the information is available via *Reflection* and ```java.lang.Method```.

 So, the tool needs the source code in order to work properly.
-In order to use the tool at deploy time you have to setup the ```jooby:spec``` maven plugin:
+In order to use the tool at deploy time you must to setup the ```jooby:spec``` maven plugin:

 ```xml
 <plugin>